afontainec/chinchay-docs/docs/middleware/access.md

   ### Overview

   Returns all the ids/filters to which a given user has access on a particular module or subdivision of the app.
-In otherwords it will return an Array with all the `filter` property of every access it has to a given module/subdivision.
+In other words it will return an Array with all the `filter` property of every access it has to a given module/subdivision.

   This method is intended to be used only for users that do not have unrestricted access.

   ### Parameter

   * user: javascript object representing the requesting user.
-It should hold the TheWall roles in a `access` property.
+It should hold the TheWall roles in an `access` property.

   :::tip Common Use
   The most common way of using this method is by passing the `req.user` property as the `user` parameter.
-Note that this property is added by the middleware and if this latter is not configured correctly, particularly the `Middleware.prerouting(app)` is missing, the `req.user` property will absent.
+Note that this property is added by the middleware and if this latter is not configured correctly, particularly the `Middleware.prerouting(app)` is missing, the `req.user` property will be absent.
   :::

   * to: module or subdivision at issue.